jasonwidjajadev/bigbrain-static-demo/BONUS.md

 ## Quiz

 - thumbnails for job card, allowing user to personalize their quiz
+  - thumbnails can take svg format (which required additional thinking and functionality to handle this case)
 - Edit question and edit answer: indication for required fields with server-side validation

 ## Quiz Join